psancassani/psancassani.github.io/_pages/about.md

   - /about.html
 ---

 I am a data scientist and economist in the Analytics and Platform Solutions (APS) team at Roland Berger.
-I obtained my PhD in Economics from LMU University in Munich and I was a Junior Economist at the ifo Institut.
+I obtained my PhD in Economics from LMU University in Munich and I was a junior economist at the ifo Institut.

 My research interests are **Education**, **Labor**, and **Political Economics**.\
 During my time as a PhD candidate, and I have done research on the role of **patience for human capital accumulation**, on understanding how politicians' debates respond to an increase in the **salience of a topic**, and on the impact of **teacher characteristics** on student achievement.\